VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/5_searching_ndi_databases.md

 # 2 Analyzing your first electrophysiology experiment with NDI

-(This tutorial is being built.
-Right now.
-Feel free to look around but it is under construction.)

 ## 2.5 Understanding and searching the NDI database

 ### 2.5.1 The [ndi.database](https://vh-lab.github.io/NDI-matlab/reference/%2Bndi/database.m/) and [ndi.document](https://vh-lab.github.io/NDI-matlab/reference/%2Bndi/document.m/) objects